devchallenges-io/curriculum/2-responsive-web/1-html-css/2-html-cheatsheet.md

 # HTML Tag Cheat Sheet: The Essential Reference for Web Developers

-This article aims to equip readers with a comprehensive **Essential Reference** designed specifically for **Web Developers**.
+This lesson aims to equip readers with a comprehensive **Essential Reference** designed specifically for **Web Developers**.
 Here's what you can expect:

 1. A curated list of crucial HTML tags
 2. Detailed explanations on how each tag works